This article has links to products and services we love, which we may make commission from.

 6. Allegra K Quilted Gilet

-It is definitely marketed more a fashion item than travel but reviews say it is well made and great quality for the price.
+It is definitely marketed more as a fashion item than travel but reviews say it is well made and of great quality for the price.

 It comes in a variety of shades including baby blue and pale pink.

 The quilted vest has a silver zipped front and two zipped pockets.

 - Cons: USA true to size, UK mixed reviews for sizing.